Click here to see performances 2012-2013

 Andante Religioso - (Beethoven) Franz Liszt

-Newest release on the Gemini CD Classics label
+Last release on the Gemini CD Classics label

 Liszt Operatic Fantasies, Bartok Suite for Two Pianos